 Other supportive care techniques:

-- Soluble fiber foods, such as oat fiber and high-pectin foods like
+- Foods that contain soluble fiber, such as oat fiber, and high-pectin foods like applesauce and bananas.

-- If lactose intolerance is present or develops, it may help to use
+- If lactose intolerance is present or develops, it may help to consume

 plant based milk alternatives, such as soy or rice milk, or dairy products

 with added lactase (Lactaid®).
 Lactaid® Fast Act caplets or chewable